macd/kujenga/README.md

 consistancy issues of EC2.
 It can be used in an automated stack or as a command line tool.

-Finally note that Kujenga may not work with EC2 classic as it depends on having a default VPC within which to create the temporary security group.
+Finally note that Kujenga may not work with EC2 classic (which is fairly old at this point) as it depends on having a default VPC within which to create the temporary security group.

+## Example command line use
+kujenga recipe.json

 ## Prerequisites
 Kujenga requires